How Much Exercise Does a Pug Need? A Complete Guide for Club Pug Members

 4. Puzzle-Treat Treasure Hunt – Hide treats around a shaded yard.

-5. Stroller-Assist Intervals – Alternate walking beside and riding inside to extend outing time without overtaxing.
+5. Stroller-Assist Intervals – Alternate walking beside and riding inside a dog stroller to extend outing time without overtaxing.

 Indoor Activities (Rainy or Hot Days)